Baud-lab/hermes-wire/Step3/README.md

 ## ⚠️ **Validation (Attention point):**

-The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
+The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2026) were obtained by using the codes on the `bin` folder separately.
 The Nextflow pipeline available here was not tested yet.
 Please, let us know if you found any problems trying to run it.

+<b>Citation:</b> Morillo Sanz Dias, F. (2026).
+Host genetics shapes crypt niche colonisation by keystone gut bacteria, influencing metabolic health.
+Zenodo. https://doi.org/10.5281/zenodo.18663497

 ---